linhheu/c3cbot/DEV-DOCS.md

   - (not required) [Array] `attachments`: Items inside array could be `Buffer`, `ReadableStream` or an object following this structure:
     - [string] `name`: Filename
     - [Buffer/ReadableStream] `attachment`: File data
+  - (not required) [Object] `extraData`: Platform-specific.
+Usually anything that only the current platform can understand and resolve.
+    - If the platform is `Discord`, this can be set to [discord.js MessageOptions](https://discord.js.org/#/docs/main/stable/typedef/MessageOptions)

 <span name="interfaceType"></span>
 ### Valid interface type list